 Our SEN Information Report – which is part of Durham County Council’s Local Offer – provides details about how we support children and young people with Special Educational Needs in our school.

-- Mrs Joanne Walton is the Acting Head Teacher
+- Mrs. Julie Hill is the Executive Head Teacher

-- Mrs Margaret Greener is our designated SEND Governor.
+- Mrs Tammy Armstrong is our designated SEND Governor.

 They can all be contacted at school via our website.

 If you would like to discuss your child’s SEN in more detail please contact the school to arrange an appointment.

 The full range of local support available for children/ young people with SEND and their families within and outside of school can be found in the County Durham Local Offer